kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.6.19 - November 2, 2017 =
+* Fixed shorthand array declaration to retain compatiblity with versions of PHP older than 5.4.

 = 4.6.18 - November 2, 2017 =
 * Updated Video.js to version 5.20.2